Linear algebra and group theory

 Indeed, given a function $f\in C(X)$, consider the operator $T_f(g)=fg$, acting on $H=L^2(X)$.
 Observe that $T_f$ is indeed well-defined, and bounded as well, because:

 The application $f\to T_f$ being linear, involutive, continuous, and injective as well, we obtain in this way a $C^*$-algebra embedding $C(X)\subset B(H)$, as claimed.

-In general, we can use a similar idea, with the algebraic aspects being fine, and with the positivity issues being taken care of by Proposition 8.31.

-Indeed, assuming that a linear form $\varphi:A\to\mathbb C$ has some suitable positivity properties, making it analogous to the integration functionals $\int_X:A\to\mathbb C$ from the commutative case, we can define a scalar product on $A$, by the following formula:
+(2) In general, we can use a similar idea, with the positivity issues being taken care of by Proposition 8.31.
+Indeed, assuming that a linear form $\varphi:A\to\mathbb C$ has suitable positivity properties, making it analogous to the integration functionals $\int_X:A\to\mathbb C$ from the commutative case, we can define a scalar product on $A$, by the following formula: